ipld/specs/schema-layer/data-structures/amt.md

 #### `Expand()`

-As the `SectorSet` grows it becomes necessary to expand the tree to insert values with higher indexes.
-When given an index `b` that exceeds the tree's capacity, the `SectorSet` adds enough parent nodes to the node pointed to by the root that the `SectorSet` has capacity for its existing indices and `b`.
+As the `AMT` grows it becomes necessary to expand the tree to insert values with higher indexes.
+When given an index `b` that exceeds the tree's capacity, the `AMT` adds enough parent nodes to the node pointed to by the root that the `AMT` has capacity for its existing indices and `b`.
 Pointers are then updated in these new nodes so that there is a path from the new node with the highest height to the existing node pointed to by root.
 Finally the root node updates to point to the node with highest height.

 ### `Delete(index)`

-Run the Lookup traversal.
-If the value is found delete its value from the `Pointers` array.
-If the `Pointers` array is empty after this deletion then update the parent pointer to have a nil link.
-Continue checking if parents are empty of links and removing until reaching a parent that is not empty.
+1. Run the `Get` traversal.
+2. If the value is found delete its value from the `data` list.
+  2.1.
+If the `data` list is empty now, then prune links until a non empty `data` entry is reached.

 ### `Keys(), Values() and Entries()`